 The holidays can be a stressful time filled with change and broken routines.
 We share simple, free activities you can try to help anxious children and teens this holiday season

-Christmas and the holiday season can be a magical time for children, filled with excitement, anticipation and fun times spent with family and friends.
-But, with changes to routines, general upheaval and hectic schedules, it can also be a distressing, worry-filled time for some kids and teens
+Christmas (and the holiday season) can be a magical time for children, filled with excitement, anticipation and fun times spent with family and friends.
+But, with changes to routines, general upheaval and hectic schedules, it can also be a distressing, worry-filled time for some young people.

 In many ways, we like to think of the holiday season through rose-coloured glasses.
 When winter comes to mind, for many of us, cosy wood fires, snow, time spent with family and the exchange of gifts are amongst our first thoughts.